vercel/next.js/contributing/repository/triaging.md

 The provided reproduction is too complex or requires too many steps to reproduce.
 If a simplified reproduction is not provided for more than 30 days, the issue becomes stale and will be automatically closed.
 If a reproduction is provided within 30 days, a `needs triage` label is added, indicating that the issue needs another look from a maintainer.
 The issue will receive [this comment](https://github.com/vercel/next.js/blob/canary/.github/actions/issue-validator/clarify/simplify-repro.md)

-If the issue is specific to the project and not to Next.js itself, it will be converted to a [🎓️ Help discussion](https://github.com/vercel/next.js/discussions/categories/help)
+## Verified issues

-If the bug is verified, it will receive the `linear: next` label and will be tracked by the maintainers.
+If an is verified, it will receive the `linear: next`, `linear: dx` or `linear: web` label and will be tracked by the maintainers.
 Additionally, one or many `area:` label(s) can be added to indicate which part of Next.js is affected.

 Confirmed issues never become stale or are closed before resolution.

+## Closed issues

-All **closed** PRs and Issues will be locked after 2 weeks of inactivity (eg.: comment, referencing from elsewhere).
+All **closed** PRs and Issues will be locked after 2 weeks of inactivity (eg.: comment, referencing from elsewhere). if you think the issue is still relevant, please open a new issue and reference the old one.